 This project ties into my previous work which brings to light consequences of people's thoughtless actions.
 Similar to the Titanic catastrophe, where excess and overconfidence in technology resulted in too few lifeboats being available for passengers, the Chernobyl disaster demonstrates the potential repercussions of humanity’s hubris.

-Visit the Chernobyl Illustrations Page to view drawings of some of the flora and fauna captured in this film.
+Visit the Chernobyl Flora & Fauna Drawings page to view drawings of some of the flora and fauna captured in this film.